 This is from a photo I took on the Dan River back in June and the second attempt at painting it.
 The first time I tried this one, I overworked the foreground shore multiple times.
 So, this time I left it white to vignette only the line marking where the water and sand meet.
 That didn't seem to work, either.
 It was far too bright.
 So, I added in the abstract color you see now.
 Maybe it's done now.

+This was painted from a cell phone photo I took as we were moving my sister out of her house earlier this year.
+And, it's nice timing as we're in the process of moving my daughter into her first apartment.
 A moderate mixture of detail and looseness, I'm very happy with some spots, just "happy" with some others and I settled for a few spots.
 The biggest problem with this really was that it was painted on Kilimanjaro paper from Cheap Joe's.
 I don't care for that paper; it buckles much more than Arches and even the cheaper Moulin du Roi by Canson.
 The only good thing about it is the texture.
 The cold-pressed finish is much rougher than any other brand I've tried.

 My daughter recently reminded me it's been a while since I added to my horror character series and I was way behind.
 So, here's everyone's favorite possessed doll.
 Happy Halloween!